 Respect for individuals in the Conduct Resolution Process.

-The intent of this code is to foster educational development of personal accountability and commitment to the community.
+The intent of this Code is to foster educational development of personal accountability and commitment to the community.

 Respect for the NDSU Community

 All NDSU stakeholders have a responsibility to respect the NDSU community.
-It is vital for all individuals to conduct themselves in a manner that does not negatively affect the educational mission of the university or the welfare of themselves or others.
+It is vital for all individuals to conduct themselves in a manner that does not negatively affect the educational mission of the University or the welfare of themselves or others.
 This includes promoting an environment conducive to learning and nurturing a sense of shared and mutual community responsibility.
 Community responsibility also involves awareness of how personal decisions affect others.

 Respect for the Protection and Rights of Others

 A community respecting the protection and rights of others is necessary to provide a positive and enriching educational environment.
-Conduct that inhibits the educational process is of concern, whether it occurs on or off university premises.
+Conduct that inhibits the educational process is of concern, whether it occurs on or off University premises.

 Respect for Individuals in the Conduct Resolution Process

-All NDSU students have identified rights within the Code of Student Conduct and as afforded by due process.
-The university will work with students in an educational and fair manner to assist them in reflecting upon and growing from their personal experiences.
+All NDSU students have identified rights within the Code of Student Conduct and as afforded by due process as outlined in this Code.
+The University will work with students in an educational and fair manner to assist them in reflecting upon and growing from their personal experiences.

 General Complaint Procedures

-Students may report concerns, issues and complaints through the procedure available at https://www.ndsu.edu/enrollmentmanagement/forms/ The procedure is designed to provide for orderly collection of information, to address students’ complaints in a timely manner by appropriate university personnel, and to help students learn effective conflict resolution skills.
+Students may report concerns, issues and complaints utilizing the Problems and Complaints guidelines and form.
+The procedure is designed to provide for orderly collection of information, to address students’ complaints in a timely manner by appropriate University personnel, and to help students learn effective conflict resolution skills.

 Students also may arrange a meeting with a staff member in the Student Affairs Office, Memorial Union 250, for advice and direction in resolving the problem.
-Complaints regarding student conduct covered in this code will be resolved according to procedures described in this document.
+Complaints regarding student conduct covered in this Code will be resolved according to procedures described in this document.

-Code Authority
+Authority

-The President of NDSU is charged with the responsibility for development and administration of institutional policies and rules governing the role of students and their conduct.
-The President also has the responsibility of establishing guidelines for students that set forth conduct standards and provide for appropriate procedures and sanctions for violation of those standards, consistent with procedural fairness (North Dakota State Board of Higher Education Policy Manual, 305.1).
 The Vice Provost for Student Affairs and Enrollment Management (the “Vice Provost”), as delegated by the President, has responsibility for supervision of the process of handling the University’s response to student violations of University rules and regulations, including the imposition of sanctions.
-The Vice Provost may delegate this responsibility as approved by the President.
+All student non-academic conduct that violates University rules and regulations and conduct occurring off-campus that affects the University is considered the responsibility of the Vice Provost.

+This authority includes the overall supervision of the various administrative committees and boards charged with hearing complaints against students or student organizations for violation of those rules and regulations.
+Student organizations and University employees are required to inform the Vice Provost whenever action is deemed necessary against a student or student organization.

-A Code of Student Conduct contains statements of university policies relevant to student life.
+A Code of Student Conduct contains statements of University policies relevant to student life.
 Development and enforcement of these standards of conduct are an educational endeavor designed to foster students’ personal, social and ethical development.
 This document forms the basis for student conduct expectations as a member of the NDSU community.
 The enforcement of these standards serves to promote the protection of the rights, responsibilities, and health and safety of members of the NDSU community.